gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_pagerduty.md

-# Teleport Pagerduty Plugin Quickstart
+# Teleport Pagerduty Plugin Setup

 This package provides a Teleport ↔  Pagerduty integration that allows you to treat Teleport access and permission requests as Pagerduty incidents — and notify the appropriate team, and approve or deny the requests via Pagerduty special action.